AdventOfCode2023-Massey/day03/README.md

 # Advent of Code 2023: Day 3
-Bart Massey
+Github Copilot and Bart Massey

 ---

 Went through *many* iterations on Part 1.
 After watching Copilot's pattern of mistakes, gave it a modified algorithm to try.
 This generated correct code.
+Honestly, don't really count this as a success, as way too much manual fiddling and checking was needed.

+Part 2 was easier for Copilot.
+Pointed out one mistake in Copilot's algorithm, which it immediately fixed, giving correct code.

 ---